Bitgert (BRISE) Price Tops $0.0000 on Exchanges

-Bitgert (BRISE) traded 1% higher against the U.S. dollar during the 1-day period ending at 16:00 PM Eastern on October 17th.
-In the last seven days, Bitgert has traded down 2.9% against the U.S. dollar.
-One Bitgert token can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
-Bitgert has a total market cap of $52.95 million and approximately $1.44 million worth of Bitgert was traded on exchanges in the last 24 hours.
+Bitgert (BRISE) traded up 2.2% against the US dollar during the one day period ending at 13:00 PM ET on October 22nd.
+One Bitgert token can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Over the last seven days, Bitgert has traded up 3.3% against the US dollar.
+Bitgert has a market capitalization of $54.19 million and $1.54 million worth of Bitgert was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.